daniel3735928559/toast/README.md

 ## Synopsis

-For instructions on compiling and running, see the old [README](README).
+For instructions on compiling and running in QEMU, see the old [README](README).
 The API section there is empty because the notion of userspace programs just barely existed at the end of the project's life.